bliss143441/timetrex-1/README.txt

 Timetrex CE 11.2.4 forked.
 Purpose is to make this version as transparent as possible, no bothering users for paid upgrades or fear of features removed.
-The project's aim is not to replicate features found on paid versions.
+Please note that we are not going to replicate features found on paid versions.
-Features included are HR functions, Payroll and Scheduling only.
+If you need invoicing, job, other advance features, please go to www.timetrex.com.
-If you need invoicing, job, other advance features, go to www.timetrex.com.
+Features included are HRM functions, Payroll and Timesheet/Scheduling only.
 Code modified in accordance to the open source license(AGPL-3.0).
 This project will retain the "Power by Timetrex" logo or text and may change the name of the project in the future release.